 The Story of Baby Joseph

-ST. LOUIS — Joseph Maraachli, the 16-month-old Canadian boy who received a tracheostomy March 21 at SSM Cardinal Glennon Children’s Medical Center in St. Louis, had a lot of people helping him, once his story became known.
+ST. LOUIS — Joseph Maraachli, the 16-month-old Canadian boy who received a tracheostomy March 21 at SSM Cardinal Glennon Children’s Medical Center in St. Louis, had a lot of people helping him.

 Priests for Life helped transfer the boy, who suffers from a progressive neurological disorder, from the Canadian hospital that had refused to perform a tracheostomy on him, a procedure that had the potential to protect and preserve his life.
 Many people across the country responded to an appeal for donations.